amolthacker/hwx-cloudbreak-clusters/README.md

 # HWX Clusters with Cloudbreak

-Automated provisioning of HWX (HDP/HDF) clusters in public/private cloud using Hortonworks Cloudbreak
+Automated provisioning of custom HWX (HDP/HDF) clusters in public/private cloud using Hortonworks Cloudbreak

 ## Prerequisites